 PolarDB engine version: PolarDB for MySQL Standard Edition.

-In this formula, the number 8 indicates 8 bits.
-One byte has 8 bits.
-The number 16 indicates that the amount of data involved in each I/O operation on a PolarDB for MySQL cluster is 16 KB.
+Note: The number 8 is used because 1 byte equals 8 bits.
+The number 16 is used because the data volume of a single I/O operation in PolarDB for MySQL is 16 KB.

 Impacts

-Enabling or disabling the I/O burst feature does not cause transient connections.
-In most cases, your business is not affected.
-In specific cases, the IOPS of the cluster may fluctuate.
-We recommend that you perform this operation during off-peak hours.
+Enabling or disabling I/O burst does not cause transient disconnections and generally does not affect your services.
+In rare cases, the cluster IOPS may fluctuate.
+Perform this operation during off-peak hours.

 Billing